bangbang93/vue-fetch/readme.md

 # vue-fetch

-use fetch in vue just like $http in angular
+Use fetch in vue just like `$http` in Angular

 ## Why

-Fetch api is awesome.
-But it has some feature I don't like.
+Fetch API is awesome... but it has some feature I don't like :()

 - if you need cookies, you must pass ```credentials: 'include'``` as second params
 - pass json while manually ```JSON.parse(body)``` and ```headers: new Headers({'content-type': 'application/json' })```

-So I wrote this small plugin
+So I wrote this small plugin to provide a "better way" ;)

 ## Usage